xer0xe9/xer0xE9.github.io/_posts/2022-03-27-A-Case-of-Vidar-Infostealer-Part-1-(-Unpacking-).md

 ![image](/assets/images/vidar_packed/PEB_parsing.png){:class="img-responsive"}

-retrieved kernel32.dll handle is passed to next call along with another argument with constant <b>FF7F721A</b> value, a quick Google search for this constant shows some public sandbox links but not clear what is this exactly about.
+retrieved kernel32.dll handle is passed to next call along with another argument with constant <b>FF7F721A</b> value, a quick Google search for this constant results in some public sandbox links but not clear what is this exactly about.
 Let's dig into it further, stepping over this routine <b>0x0A4E</b> results in <b>GetModuleFileNameW</b> API's resolved address from Kernel32.dll stored in eax which means this routine is meant to resolve hashed APIs

 ![image](/assets/images/vidar_packed/resolved.png){:class="img-responsive"}

-similarly second call resolves <b>7F91A078</b> hash value to <b>ExitProcess</b> API, wrapper routine <b>0x0A4E</b> iterates over library exports and routine <b>0x097A</b> is computing hash against input export function name parameter.
+similarly second call resolves <b>7F91A078</b> hash value to <b>ExitProcess</b> API, wrapper routine <b>0x0A4E</b> iterates over library exports and routine <b>0x097A</b> is computing hash against input export name parameter.
 Shellcode seems to be using a custom algorithm to hash API, computed hash value is retuned back into <b>eax</b> which is compared to the input hash value stored at [ebp-4], if both hash values are equal, API is resolved and its address is stored in eax

 ![image](/assets/images/vidar_packed/api_hash_resolve.png){:class="img-responsive"}